 He nodded, shifting through gears as we picked up speed.
 “My father is overreaching.
-Him working through Redding did destabilize Kearny.
+Working through Redding did destabilize Kearny.
 Our hard rule is no drugs, and he broke that rule just to make Daniel look weak.
 I’d be fucking pissed too if I were him.”

-“Yeah, but does he have to be such a monumental dick about it?”
+“Yeah, but does Daniel have to be such a monumental dick about it?”
 I asked, throwing my handbag into the backseat with a little more force than necessary.

-Jakob chuckled, arching a brow at me as he glanced over.
+Jakob chuckled and shot me a look.
 “You sure you don’t want me to turn this car around?”

 “No,” I said, an image of Jakob pummeling Daniel with his fists flashing in front of my eyes.
 “Too many witnesses.”